 Federer rallies, rough summer improves in Cincy

-MASON, Ohio (AP) - Roger Federer's rough summer finally got a warm moment at one of his favorite tournaments, providing a little encouragement with the U.S. Open just ahead.
+MASON, Ohio (AP) - Roger Federer's tough summer finally got a warm moment at one of his favorite tournaments.

-Federer overcome a tough start and emerged from his string of subpar showings since Wimbledon, beating Tommy Haas 1-6, 7-5, 6-3 on Thursday to advance to the quarterfinals at the Western & Southern Open.
+Federer overcome a rough start at the Western & Southern Open on Thursday and emerged from his string of subpar showings since Wimbledon.
+He beat Tommy Haas 1-6, 7-5, 6-3 to advance to the quarterfinals.

 The fifth-seeded Swiss star has been struggling to get his game back in shape since he was upset at Wimbledon by a player ranked 116th in the world.
-He has switched rackets and been limited by a sore back.
+He's switched rackets and been limited by a sore back.

-Finally, his game started to come together at a tournament he's won an unprecedented five times, including last year.
+He's won in Cincinnati an unprecedented five times, including last year.